friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\def_missing_parens_2.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1:
-    -->2: def name a, b:
+       2: def name a, b:
                    ^

     Perhaps you forgot to include parentheses.